 15. Facilitate awareness of progress to build and sustain hope and optimism?

 “Therapists give feedback about how they (the couple) are changing and becoming.”
 (Wachtel, pages 83 and 237)

 What if you yourself as a therapist, or a couples therapist you have been seeing, have some yes answers plus too many no 's?

 All is not lost.
 To the contrary, read The Heart of Couple Therapy to learn and grow.
 In fact, if you are part of a couple, whether or not you are either in therapy or a therapist, you are likely to find reading this book enlightening.

-When I first began writing about therapy, one of my clients said she loved reading the cases in my books and also watching my audio and videos about therapy.
+When my own book about how to do therapy, From Conflict to Resolution , was first published, one of my clients said she loved reading the cases in my books and also watching my audio and videos about therapy.
 "I find," she said, "that reading about or watching someone else's therapy is almost as helpful as going to my own therapy sessions."

 The Heart of Couple Therapy is chock full of glimpses into others' therapy experiences.
-Open the book to any page, read, watch, and learn!
+Open the book to any page to read, watch, and learn!